-On July 23, 2003, the House passed, and on July 17 the Senate Appropriations Committee reported FY2004 Foreign Operations spending bills reducing the President's request.
-The House measure - H.R.
-2800, passed on a vote of 370-50 - provides \$17.12 billion, an amount \$1.8 billion, or 9.4%, below the President's request, but \$900 million, or 5.6% higher than regular (excluding supplemental) Foreign Operations spending approved for FY2003.
-The Senate bill (S. 1426) appropriates \$18.09 billion, \$800 million, or 4.2%, less than the Administration's proposal and \$1.9 billion more than regular FY2003 funding.
+Meanwhile, in action on the regular FY2004 Foreign Operations request, on July 23 the House passed, and on July 17 the Senate Appropriations Committee reported spending bills reducing the President's budget.
+The House measure (H.R.
+2800) provides \$17.12 billion, an amount \$1.8 billion, or 9.4%, below the President's request.
+The Senate bill (S. 1426) appropriates \$18.09 billion, \$800 million, or 4.2%, less than the Administration's proposal.
 The Administration FY2004 budget request represents one of the largest increases for Foreign Operations programs in several decades.
 At \$18.9 billion, the proposal is \$2.7 billion, or 16.7% higher than regular foreign aid funds enacted for FY2003 (excluding the \$7.5 billion provided in the FY2003 Iraq War supplemental).

 Funding for HIV/AIDS programs is one of the top priorities in both bills.
 H.R.
 2800 provides \$1.27 billion for international HIV/AIDS, roughly \$30 million above the President's request and \$390 million higher than FY2003 levels.
 S. 1426 includes \$1.25 billion, slightly less than the House.
-The HIV/AIDS totals include funding for the Global Fund to Fight HIV/AIDS, Tuberculosis, and Malaria - \$400 million in the House measure and possibly as much as \$350 million in S. 1426.
-Combined with parallel funding approved in the House Labor-HHS spending measure, the House provides in both bills \$1.9 billion for HIV/AIDS, about \$20 million less than the Administration's proposal.
-Out of this combined total, \$500 million would be available as a U.S. contribution to the Global Fund.
-The President had requested \$200 million, \$100 million from each of the two appropriation measures.
+The HIV/AIDS totals include funding for the Global Fund to Fight HIV/AIDS, Tuberculosis, and Malaria - \$400 million in the House measure and possibly as much as \$250 million in S. 1426.
+Combined with funding approved in the Labor-HHS spending measures (H.R.
+2660 and S. 1356), total amounts for international HIV/AIDS in both bills is roughly \$1.9 billion, similar to the Administration's proposal.
+Out of this combined total, \$500 million would be available as a U.S. contribution to the Global Fund from the House bills and \$400 million from the Senate measures.
+The President had requested \$200 million, \$100 million from each of the two appropriation bills.
 House and Senate bills further restore cuts to bilateral tuberculosis and malaria programs proposed by the Administration.